 • Challenge students and increase their capacity for independent thought

-All Continuing Education and Pre-College Program faculty members who have taught one or more courses over a minimum of three consecutive academic years.
+All Extension and Pre-College Program instructors who have taught one or more courses over a minimum of three consecutive academic years.
 Past recipients of an Otis teaching award (within five years) are not eligible.

-Nominations for the Franklyn Liegel Award for Teaching Excellence 2015 open April 29 and may be entered, via the link below, through May 8 at 9:00pm.
+Nominations for the Franklyn Liegel Award for Teaching Excellence 2018 open August 9 and may be entered, via the link below, through Sunday August 12, 2018.

-Continuing Education students, faculty, and departmental staff may login once to nominate one candidate for the Franklyn Liegel Award for Teaching Excellence.
+Otis College Extension students, instructors, and departmental staff may login once to nominate one candidate for the Franklyn Liegel Award for Teaching Excellence.
 Award criteria as well as student input are considered in the nomination process, and the reason for each nomination is stated.

-A committee of administrators, along with the prior year’s award recipient, is convened by the Dean of Continuing Education and Pre-College Programs.
+A committee of administrators, along with the prior year’s award recipient, is convened by the Dean of Otis College Extension.
 The Selections Committee considers four primary factors:

 • Award criteria